Tironensian Order: Tiron Abbey

 of a secular overlord.
 This assured that decisions affecting the abbey were made by a corporate religious body.

 Tiron had a school; and after Bernard's death, built houses so that lay women could reside within its walls under the care and protection of the monks.
 Roger de Port was buried here.

 Tironensian Order

 Tiron was the first of the new religious orders to spread internationally.
-Within less than five years of its creation, the Order of Tiron owned 117 priories and abbeys in France, England, Wales, Scotland and Ireland.
+Within less than five years of its creation, the Order of Tiron had 117 priories and abbeys in France, England, Wales, Scotland and Ireland.